classicdevops/cld/README.md

 ## User role
 Roles:
 - admin - full access to modules and all tools, the role is defined in the access matrix by the presence of the ALL pattern in columns 4 (modules) and 5 (tools) (userexample:::ALL:ALL)
-- user - configurable access to modules and individual tools (userexample:::dns,doc,note:cld,cldmount,cld-modules) The role depends on the access matrix /var/cld/creds/passwd
+- user - configurable access to modules and individual tools (userexample:::dns,doc,note:cld,cld-mount,cld-modules) The role depends on the access matrix /var/cld/creds/passwd

 ## Group